hazardland/db.php/manual.md

 *Note: In case of dump file in case of multi server architecture you will not be able to distinguish which query belongs to which connection*

-##load all from table iterate throught the result
+## Load all from table iterate throught the result
 To load all records for table which in case of ORM means to load all objects for class use:
 ```php
 $result = $database->path->to->class->load ();